By: Nick Callos

 Because when it comes down to it, time is your greatest asset.
 With more time, you can do what fulfills you.
 You can chase entrepreneurial dreams, spend more time with family, travel the world, volunteer to help others, enjoy hobbies, and live in the moment.

 Here, we’ll cover why you should think of time as an asset and how doing so will enhance your life.

 Lessons From the COVID-19 Pandemic: Don’t Compromise Your Time

 “No one here gets out alive.” –Jim Morrison

 The COVID-19 pandemic has been tragic for millions of families worldwide, and it’s tested us all physically, emotionally, and spiritually.
 Each day, we heard about the number of cases, hospitalizations, deaths.

 This is why many have begun to rethink their lives.
 As an article published by Time in December 2020 notes, the COVID-19 pandemic has led to a “widespread existential crisis.”
 Just read the research:

 - During the pandemic, 22% of American adults moved or knew someone who did, according to a Pew Research Center poll.

 - Nearly 4 million Americans voluntarily quit their job in April 2021.
+And 4.4 million quit in April 2022.
 This is now being called the “Great Resignation.”